Package Leaflet: Information for the User

 Stability of the reconstituted dispersion in the vial

-Chemical and physical stability has been demonstrated for 24 hours at 2-8°C in the original packaging, protected from light.
+Chemical and physical stability has been demonstrated for 24 hours at 2°C-8°C in the original container, protected from light.

 Stability of the reconstituted dispersion in the infusion bag

-Chemical and physical stability has been demonstrated for 24 hours at 2-8°C followed by 4 hours at 25°C, protected from light.
+Chemical and physical stability has been demonstrated for 24 hours at 2°C-8°C followed by 4 hours at 25°C, protected from light.

-However, from a microbiological point of view, unless the reconstitution and filling method of the infusion bags eliminates the risk of microbial contamination, the product should be used immediately after reconstitution and filling of the infusion bags.
+However, from a microbiological point of view, unless the method of reconstitution and filling of the infusion bags precludes the risk of microbial contamination, the product should be used immediately after reconstitution and filling of the infusion bags.

-The total storage time combining the reconstituted medication in the vial and in the infusion bag when refrigerated and protected from light is 24 hours.
+The total storage time for the reconstituted medicinal product in the vial and in the infusion bag when refrigerated and protected from light is 24 hours.
 It can then be stored in the infusion bag for 4 hours at a temperature below 25°C.